abe33/widjet-validation/README.md

 1. When a validation for an input is performed the first step is to clean the already existing feedbacks, if any, the `clean` function is thus called with that input as argument.
 2. The input is then passed to a resolver in order to retrieve its value.
 Resolvers mecanism is described below.
 3. Once retrieved, the value is passed to a validator.
 The validator either returns `null` if the value is valid or a `String` with the validation error message.
+Custom validators are executed first and the process finishes using the native validation provided by the `checkValidity()` method.
 4. Depending on the validator result the success or error feedback function will be called for that input.

 ### Value Resolvers